 The interaction between the stator’s magnetic field and the electromagnetic field generated by the rotor windings creates torque that causes the rotor to spin.

 Yes, brushed DC motors are very suitable for low-speed, high-torque applications.
-Brushed DC motors have high starting torque, and their simple structure and control make them effective for low-speed operations with significant torque output.
+Brushed DC motors, such as Mglory's RS 750 DC motor series, have high starting torque, and their simple structure and control make them effective for low-speed operations with significant torque output.

 Typical Applications: